 Washington, Aug.
-31.-Moles and rats are the most important trophies of the many samples collected in one big packing case and five small ones just received by the Smithsonian institution from former President Roosevelt.
-The scientists of the institution dis-play comparatively little interest in the The scientists of the instruction dis-play comparatively little interest in the skulls of the big animals, proofs of ex-President Roosevelt's heroism and markmanship.
-But moles and rats of the sort contained in the latest ship-ments seem to be quite popular with the existing the second second clentists.
+31.-Moles and rats are the most important trophles of the many samples collected in one big packing case and five small ones just received by the Smithsonian institution from former President Roosevelt.
+The scientists of the institution display comparatively little interest in the skulls of the big animals, proofs of ex-President Roosevelt's heroism and markmanship.
+But moles and rats of the sort contained in the latest shin ments seem to be quite popular with the scientists.
 Maj.
-E. J. Mearnes. who heads the Smithsonian end of the Roosevelt ex-hibition, saw fit to include in the col-lection of skins and birds and small animals that of a rat marked with two parts of the lower line.
-The cause warts on its lower llp., The govern-ment's experts never before knew of a rat so decorated.
+E. J. Mearnes, who heads the Smithsonian end of the Roosevelt ex-hibition, saw fit to include in the colction of skins and birds and small lection of skins and birds and small animals that of a rat marked with two warts on its lower lip.
+The govern-ment's experts never before knew of a rat so decorated.
 Consequently a great value is attached to the particular hide.
-It outranks in worth the bigs st

-TO HELP MONTEREY

-Washington, Aug.
-31.-The American National Red Cross has issued an ap-peal to the American people for contri-butions for the relief of the Mexican butions for the relief of the Mexican flood sufferers.
-Contributions may be sent to the Na-tional Red Cross care of the war de-partment.
-Washington.
+It outranks in worth the biggist lion skin in the bunch.
+APPEAL FOR FUNDS TO HELP MONTEREY Washington, Aug.
+31.- The American National Red Cross has issued an ap-peal to the American people for contri-butions for the relief of the Mexican flood sufferers.
+Contributions may be sent to the Na-tional Red Cross care of the war de-partment, Washington.
 A telegram from the consul at Mon-terey states that thousands are home-less and practically the entire population of 100.000 has suffered from the flood.
-It is believed that from \$50.000 to \$109.000 will be needed to meet the emergency.
-The central committee has directed that \$2,000 be sent to Consul General Hanna at once.
+It is believed that from \$50.000 to \$100.000 will be needed to meet the emergency.
+The central' committee has directed that \$2,000 be sent to Consul General Hanna at once.
 This sum nearly ex-hausts the fund always kept on hand by the society for emergency.
 ST. LOUIS WANTS CURTISS.